cshubdev/computer-science-space/README/README-FR.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are greatly appreciated.

-Please read [our contribution guidelines ](../CONTRIBUTING.md) for details on our [code of conduct](../CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.
+Veuillez lire [our contribution guidelines ](../CONTRIBUTING.md) pour plus de détails sur notre [code de conduite](../CODE_OF_CONDUCT.md), et le processus pour nous soumettre des pull requests

 ## Contributeurs ✨